Economic Order Quantity (EOQ)

-As a manufacturer or distributor you always want to keep your inventory as low as possible and at the same time be able to supply the current demand.
-In order to do that you want to make sure you don’t run out of stock and also not hold unnecessary inventory that eats up your cash flow and takes up space in your warehouse.
+As a manufacturer or distributor you always want to keep your inventory as low as possible but at the same time be able to supply the current demand.
+In order to do that, you want to make sure you don’t run out of stock but you do not want to hold unnecessary inventory that eats up your cash flow and takes up space in your warehouse.

 The question most companies are asking themselves is: How much should I order to minimize my cost of carrying the inventory and minimizing the cost to order the inventory.